realpython/python-guide/docs/intro/duction.rst

 Introduction
 ============

-Someone should write a general blurb introducing the Python language here.
+.. todo:: write a general blurb introducing the Python language

 About This Guide
 ----------------